 “Due to the additional risk that certain processes such as cooking present, a linked fire detection system in this instance will protect not only the business but also the accommodation above.”

 There are a number of ways the person responsible for a commercial premises can ensure that they are doing everything they can to keep people safe.
-These include:

 Fire risk assessment